timtouch/Revature-Notes/Week 1 Java-Maven/README.md

 - A class used to "wrap" around something.
 - Integer, Double
 - Why do this?
     - They can give you a lot of useful methods such as parseInt()
     - **Autoboxing**
         - Whenever Java can see an opportunity to convert something, it will wrap the primitives in their respective wrapper class
+    - **Unboxing**
+        -
 #### Object-instance
 - An object is some instance in memory of a data type with field/members/variables representing state and functions/methods to control it